 For travel, most families will drive or walk locally, but the village has bus links into Hereford, and Hereford railway station is the key rail hub for the area.
 For families relying on transport assistance, Herefordshire’s school transport guidance is the appropriate place to check eligibility rules, especially because free transport is not provided for out-of-hours activities.

 National performance context.
-The school’s FindMySchool ranking sits in the lower national band, even though some attainment indicators are above England averages.
-If you are strongly outcomes-led, it is worth probing how results have varied by cohort and what the school is doing to build consistent long-term learning.
+The school’s current FindMySchool primary academic ranking is 3,183rd of 14,978, with a Hereford local overall rank of 14th.
+If you are strongly outcomes-led, it is still worth probing how results vary by cohort and what the school is doing to build consistent long-term learning.

 Oversubscription pressure.
 Reception demand is higher than capacity so families should treat admissions as competitive and plan alternatives in parallel.